Cinnamon and Kale

 Other healthy chocolate recipes you might like

-• Healthy Florentines
+Healthy Florentines

-• Healthy chocolate coconut truffles
+• Healthy chocolate coconut truffles.

-• Healthy Chocolate Sauce
+Healthy Chocolate Sauce

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.

-Coconut flour chocolate muffins
+Coconut flour chocolate muffins in paper cases.

-Wendy
+Wendy Faulkner

 These coconut flour chocolate muffins are moist, chocolatey - and totally moreish.
 They are gluten free, low in added sugar and low in fat - but you'd never know it.